teracow/googliser/README.md

 Delete the downloaded images after building the thumbnail gallery.
 Umm, don't specify this and `--no-gallery` at the same time.

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
-Enter 0 for unlimited (this can potentially try to download every result so only use this if there are many failures).
+Enter 0 for unlimited (this can potentially try to download every result so only use this if you've previously had a lot of failures).

 `-h` or `--help`
 Display this help then exit.